This page describes how to connect Microsoft Entra ID to Agentspace Enterprise.

 Test the search engine

-After configuring your search engine, test its capabilities.
-This ensures it returns accurate results based on user access.
+After configuring your search engine, test its capabilities to verify whether it returns accurate results based on user access.

 Enable web app: